Skip to Main Content

 We Help People and Families With Post-Conviction Relief in New Jersey

 At Putterman Legal, our New Jersey post-conviction relief lawyer is skilled, experienced, and devoted to fighting for lasting justice.
-A conviction is difficult to deal with—especially if it is wrongful or otherwise illegitimate.
-Our firm can help you navigate the full range of post-conviction relief options.
+A conviction is difficult to deal with, especially if it is wrongful or otherwise illegitimate.
+Our firm can help you go through the full range of relief options.
 If you have any questions about your rights, we are here as a legal resource.
-If you have any questions about post-conviction relief, please do not hesitate to contact us today.
+If you have any questions, please do not hesitate to contact us today.

 What is Post-Conviction Relief?

-Post-Conviction Relief (PCR) is a legal procedure that allows people who have been convicted of crimes in New Jersey to challenge their conviction or sentence after appeals have been exhausted.
+Post-Conviction Relief (PCR) is a legal proceeding that allows people convicted of crimes in the state to challenge their conviction or sentence after appeals have been exhausted.
 PCR petitions are governed by New Jersey Court Rule 3:22.
 To be clear, it is not an appeal.
-Unlike an appeal, which reviews errors on the trial record, a petition for post-conviction relief allows a person to raise claims that could not have been addressed previously.
-If successful, a remedy may include a new trial, the modification of the sentence, or, in some cases, the outright vacating of the conviction.
+Unlike an appeal, which reviews errors on the trial record, a petition for relief allows a person to raise claims that could not have been addressed previously.
+If the defendant’s timely request is successful, a remedy may include a new trial, the modification of the sentence, or, in some cases, the outright vacating of the conviction.

-There are several different grounds on which a person can petition for post-conviction relief in New Jersey.
+There are several different grounds on which a person can petition for relief.
+These fall into five general categories recognized by court rules.
 Depending on the circumstances of your case, you may have a petition based on:

-• Ineffective Assistance of Counsel: As a defendant, you have the right to argue that your original lawyer failed to provide competent representation.
+As a defendant, you have the right to argue that your original lawyer failed to provide competent representation.
 Some examples include failure to investigate, failure to call witnesses, or failure to file necessary motions.
+When your trial counsel makes serious mistakes, you may have suffered a substantial deprivation of your rights.
+If your attorney failed to perform basic duties like conducting an investigation or challenging evidence, this could be grounds for relief.

-• Constitutional Violations: If a conviction or sentence was obtained in violation of state or federal constitutional rights, post-conviction relief may be granted.
+If a conviction or sentence was obtained in violation of state or federal constitutional rights, relief may be granted.
 It includes unlawful confessions, denial of the right to confront witnesses, or due process violations.
+The federal constitution protects defendants from certain types of government misconduct.
+Prosecutorial misconduct, violations of constitutional rights, and other serious errors can support a petition.

-• New Evidence: New evidence matters.
-Evidence discovered after trial that could not have been reasonably obtained earlier may form the basis for post-conviction relief.
+Evidence discovered after trial that could not have been reasonably obtained earlier may form the basis for relief.
 To qualify, the evidence must be material, credible, and capable of changing the outcome.
+This new evidence must be something that was not previously resolved or available during the trial.

-• Illegal Sentence: Finally, a defendant may challenge sentences that exceed statutory limits or violate sentencing law.
-In New Jersey, courts may correct or reduce unlawful sentences through post-conviction relief.
+Finally, a defendant may challenge sentences that exceed statutory limits or violate sentencing law.
+If the sentence imposed exceeded what was legally allowed, or if the trial court lacked jurisdiction to impose certain penalties, the court may correct or reduce unlawful sentences through relief.
+Sentences authorized by law must fall within specific ranges.

 Bonnie Putterman is a Post-Conviction Relief Lawyer